There is a revolution taking place in people’s gardens.

 Won’t they just fly and crawl away? – release time matters.
 Release in shade, at dusk, and not when it’s windy.
 Then they will search for the closest available food.
 They will not leave your yard if it is organic and has food for them – but even if they do leave, they won’t go far and will likely come back as your yard becomes more attractive to them.

-What bugs do I have and what bugs do I need? – I have listed the bugs you need, as for the bugs you have, use the internet to identify what you have found, or consult a specialist.
+What bugs do I have and what bugs do I need? – I have listed the bugs you need.
+As for the bugs you have, use the internet to identify what you have found, or consult a specialist.
 They ones you should familiarize yourselves with are aphids, spider mite, and white fly and what their damage looks like and thrip and broad mite plant damage.
-Also look for scale, mealy bugs and ants (which help propagate pests).
+Also look for scale, mealy bugs and ants.
+Ants protect aphids, so you sometimes need to control them as well.
 Knowing and identifying those potential problems gives you a good head-start.

 Now there is no reason not to get started with beneficial insects.
 Finding a suitable supplier may be the biggest problem, so check out this list: